gigerlin/easyRPC/README.md

     return console.log("Server started at 8080", new Date());
   });
 ```
-On the first invokation, the remote object is created and subsequent invokations will be processed by the object (this timeOut is the life duration of the remote object on the server or the session duration.
+On the first invocation, the remote object is created and subsequent invocations will be processed by the object (this timeOut is the life duration of the remote object on the server or the session duration.
 If no request is made to the object in that period of time, the remote object is deleted.
-An invokation that happens after timeOut is reached will create a new object.
+An invocation that happens after timeOut is reached will create a new object.
 Default timeOut is 30 minutes.

 Exposed classes are needed so that the server can instantiate the objects requested by the browser.
 For example, the file exmployee.js could be: